AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module10/journeyoptimizer.md

 - Become familiar with Adobe Journey Optimizer
 - Create email and push messages
-- Integrate Offer Decisioning in your email message
 - Configure trigger-based and batch journeys
 - Send email and push notifications as part of a customer journey